jon-harper/E34M1/docs/modules/rear.md

 !!! info "Based on work by [cuiviemen](https://www.printables.com/@cuiviemen_127292)"

 This modification of the the sideways inlet has clearance for the Beacon connector and a cutout with zip tie anchor for the USB cable.
+This inlet is compatible with both [dual horn](bottom.md#dual-horns-for-beacon) and [trihorn](bottom.md#trihorns-for-beacon) beacon ducts.

 The inlet uses a **flat head cap screw** to secure the duct to the bottom horns.
-This screw may be left out if necessary, but may provide a less secure seal for the duct.
+This screw may be left out if necessary, but may provide a less secure seal for the duct. `screw_cap.stl` is used to cover the screw so that it cannot loosen and contact the Beacon connector.

-This inlet is compatible with both [dual horn](bottom.md#dual-horns-for-beacon) and [trihorn](bottom.md#trihorns-for-beacon) beacon ducts.

 **Origin**: [Beacon 3D mount solution for E34M1 - EVA 3 for Mercury One](https://www.printables.com/model/438193-beacon-3d-mount-solution-for-e34m1-eva-3-for-mercu) by [cuiviemen](https://www.printables.com/@cuiviemen_127292)